rwynn/monstache-site/content/index-mapping/index.md

 mongodb document _id -> elasticsearch document _id
 ```

-If these default won't work for some reason you can override the index and collection mapping on a per collection basis by adding
+If these default won't work for some reason you can override the index and type mapping on a per collection basis by adding
 the following to your TOML config file:

 ```toml